 The company partners with over 100 non-profit organizations globally and claims to have donated more than 4 million bras to women who need them.

 Terracycle turns its collection into new products.
-All you need to do is fill a form on their site, order a zero waste box, fill it up and send them to Terracycle through the mail.
+All you need to do is fill out a form on their site, order a zero waste box, fill it up, and send it to TerraCycle through the mail.
+Other specialist recycling programs near you might also recycle bras; check out your local government or council website for information about organizations that offer free underwear recycling near you.

 Hanky Panky is a lingerie retailer that launched an initiative called Lingeriecycle.
 They created this initiative to keep old underwear out of landfills.
-The old clothing is shredded and then reused for other purposes.
+The free underwear recycling program sends out a free shipping label, and on return, your old underwear is shredded and then reused for other purposes.

 If you are wondering what to do with old underwear made of eco-friendly fabrics, you can add them to your compost bin.

-You can add fabrics like 100% organic cotton, bamboo, hemp, and other natural materials to your compost pile to be turned into soil nutrients.
-Ensure that they are 100% natural fibers and not mixed with any synthetic materials.
+You can add sustainable fabrics like 100% organic cotton, bamboo, hemp, and other natural materials to your compost pile to be turned into soil nutrients.
+Ensure they are 100% natural fibers and not mixed with synthetic materials.
 Here’s how to compost your old underwear:

 Are you wondering what to do with old underwear that didn't fit?

-Maybe you bought a pair of new underwear, and they just didn't make it to your underwear drawer.
-There are good online thrift stores and resale platforms that accept underwear in good condition.
+Maybe you bought a pair of new underwear that just didn't make it to your underwear drawer.
+Good online thrift stores and resale platforms accept brand-new underwear or sometimes even lightly used underwear in good condition (however, you're best to check first before sending it off).
 You can sell them online and make some extra cash.

 Here are some second-hand online platforms you can sell your underwear on: